wangxiaoyunanne/docs/source/developers.html.md

 # Developers

-This is a developers guide for Gunrock.
-(TODO)
+This is a developer's guide for Gunrock, split into three major sections based on the depth of the work:

+  - Interface Developer's Guide
+  - Primitive/Application/Algorithm Developer's Guide
+  - Operator/Core Developer's Guide